OSGeo/grass-website/content/news/2022_05_25_Results_student_grant_Caitlin.md

 </a>

 I began contributing to GRASS GIS last year during Google Summer of Code (GSoC) 2021.
-As a second-year doctoral student as North Carolina State University [(NCSU)](https://www.ncsu.edu/) in the [GeoForAll Lab](https://geospatial.ncsu.edu/geoforall/), I was taking a lot of courses that used GRASS GIS and other OSGeo software.
+As a second-year doctoral student at North Carolina State University [(NCSU)](https://www.ncsu.edu/) in the [GeoForAll Lab](https://geospatial.ncsu.edu/geoforall/), I was taking a lot of courses that used GRASS GIS and other OSGeo software.